In This Article

 How Chromium Impacts Ruby and Sapphire Color

 Trace amounts of chromium cause a reddish color in corundum.
-The amount of chromium and other trace elements will determine the purity of the red shade.
-For instance, the more chromium present, the redder the stone will appear.
-Lesser amounts of chromium will make the stone more pink in nature.
+Chromium and other trace elements will determine the purity of the red shade.

-The most difficult stones to access are the ones that have a mid-range amount of chromium where the color falls in between red and pink.
+The most difficult stones to grade are those with a mid-range amount of chromium.
+The color undoubtedly falls between red and pink.